Learn How To Get Free Suboxone, Free Doctor Visit, Free Therapy.

 The Palm Beach Post

 has featured a program in Palm Beach County based on the Yale-New Haven Hospital program.
-Patients presenting to the JFK Medical Center ER who need opiate or opioid addiction treatment start treatment right away.
+Patients presenting to the JFK Medical Center ER who need opiate or opioid addiction treatment can start treatment right away.
 The addiction treatment program for heroin and other opioids provides complete treatment, including free Suboxone, doctor visits, and psychotherapy.

 Are there any other programs?